 Ran Mouri from Detective Conan is supposed to be extremely attractive such that she's always the one who gets picked up.

 Tokidoki Rikugou of Amatsuki is always being told how cute and good looking he is, and has people falling for him left and right.
 Kon never gets treated like that.
-The manga does actually acknowledge Kon as good looking, but he's apparently "not much fun."
+The manga does briefly acknowledge Kon as handsome, but he's apparently "not much fun."

 Sakura has several prominent admirers, including the main character.
 It's suggested in-universe that Naruto's crush on her is a driving force behind many of his actions.